CHRIS ROCK

 The installation Chris Rock features ten short video loops, each playing on a separate ceiling-mounted screen.
 A single original soundtrack fills the space, unifying the videos into one immersive audiovisual experience

-Created for presentation in a large, darkened space, Oded Ezer's new video installation explores the inner turmoil of a character named “Chris Rock” — part human, part geological formation — as he confronts the tension between emotional vulnerability and stoic permanence.
+Created for presentation in a large, darkened space, Oded Ezer's video installation explores the inner turmoil of a character named “Chris Rock”, part human, part geological formation, as he confronts the tension between emotional vulnerability and stoic permanence.

 Each video portrays a moment from a therapy session between “Dr. Adler” and Chris, who is caught in an internal struggle between tenderness and rigidity.
 The character of Chris proclaims, “I am solid, unyielding.
 That is my nature,” yet cracks in this narrative begin to surface.